-Choosing the best air compressor for your off-roading and overlanding needs shouldn’t be too difficult.
+Choosing the best air compressor for offroading and overlanding shouldn’t be too difficult.
 Don’t overthink it.
-If you’re an occasional offroader like me then you probably don’t need to spend a ton of money.
-The VIAIR 88P ($60-70) has been reliable for 4 years now, always in my truck ready to go.
+If you’re an occasional off-roader like me then you probably don’t need to spend a ton of money.
+The VIAIR 88P (less than $100) has been reliable for 4 years now, always in my truck ready to go.

 *This post contains affiliate links to help keep this site running, so we may earn a small commission when you make a purchase through links on our site at no additional cost to you.
 Thanks!